-The purpose of the Annual Meeting is to (i) elect directors, (ii) adopt the NRG Energy, Inc. Amended and Restated Long-Term Incentive Plan, (iii) adopt the NRG Energy, Inc. Amended and Restated Annual Incentive Plan for Designated Corporate Officers, (iv) approve the Amendment to Article Six of the Company's Amended and Restated Certificate of Incorporation (the "Certificate of Incorporation") amending the voting standard for noncontested director elections to provide for majority voting (the "Majority Voting Proposal"), (v) ratify the appointment of KPMG LLP as NRG's independent registered public accounting firm, (vi) consider the proposal by a stockholder to prepare a report describing the impact of NRG's involvement with the Carbon Principles on the environment (referred to in this proxy statement as the "Carbon Principles Report Proposal"), (vii) consider the proposal by Exelon Corporation ("Exelon") to amend the Company's Amended and Restated Bylaws (the "Bylaws") to increase the size of the NRG Board to 19 members (referred to in this proxy statement as the "Board Expansion Proposal"), (viii) consider the proposal by Exelon to repeal any Bylaw amendments adopted by the NRG Board without stockholder approval after February 26, 2008 and prior to the effectiveness of the resolution effecting such repeal (referred to in this proxy statement as the "Bylaw Amendment Repeal Proposal"), and (ix) conduct such other business as may properly come before the Annual Meeting.
-The Board Expansion Proposal and the Bylaw Amendment Repeal Proposal described in the foregoing clauses (vii) and (viii) are proposed by Exelon and not by the Company.
+The purpose of the Annual Meeting is to (i) elect directors, (ii) adopt the NRG Energy, Inc. Amended and Restated Long-Term Incentive Plan, (iii) adopt the NRG Energy, Inc. Amended and Restated Annual Incentive Plan for Designated Corporate Officers, (iv) approve the Amendment to Article Six of the Amended and Restated Certificate of Incorporation amending the voting standard for noncontested director elections to provide for majority voting (the "Majority Voting Proposal"), (v) ratify the appointment of KPMG LLP as NRG's independent registered public accounting firm, (vi) consider the proposal by a stockholder to prepare a report describing the impact of NRG's involvement with the Carbon Principles on the environment (referred to in this proxy statement as the "Carbon Principles Report Proposal"), (vii) consider the proposal by Exclon Corporation ("Exclon") to amend the Company's Amended and Restated Bylaws (the "Bylaws") to increase the size of the NRG Board to 19 members (referred to in this proxy statement as the "Board Expansion Proposal"), (viii) consider the proposal by Exclon to repeal any Bylaw amendments adopted by the NRG Board without stockholder approval after February 26, 2008 and prior to the effectiveness of the resolution effecting such repeal (referred to in this proxy statement as the "Bylaw Amendment Repeal Proposal"), and (ix) conduct such other business as may properly come before the Annual Meeting.
+The Board Expansion Proposal and the Bylaw Amendment Repeal Proposal described in the foregoing clauses (vii) and (viii) are proposed by Exclon and not by the Company.

-As you know, Exelon has filed a preliminary proxy statement with the U.S. Securities and Exchange Commission (the "SEC") seeking to (i) elect a slate of four individuals nominated by Exelon as Class III directors of the Company, (ii) approve the Board Expansion Proposal referred to above, (iii) elect a slate of five additional individuals nominated by Exelon to fill the newly created board seats if the Board Expansion Proposal is passed (such nominees, the "Exelon Board Expansion Nominees"), and (iv) approve the Bylaw Amendment Repeal Proposal referred to above.
+As you know, Exelon has filed a preliminary proxy statement with the U.S. Securities and Exchange Commission (the "SEC") seeking to (i) elect a slate of four individuals nominated by Exelon as Class III directors of the Company, (ii) approve the Board Expansion Proposal referred to above, (iii) elect a slate of five additional individuals nominated by Exelon to fill five of the six newly created board seats if the Board Expansion Proposal is passed, and (iv) approve the Bylaw Amendment Repeal Proposal referred to above.
 You may receive proxy solicitation materials from Exelon.
 THE BOARD STRONGLY URGES YOU NOT TO SIGN OR RETURN ANY PROXY CARD SENT TO YOU BY EXELON.